etherisc-legacy/GIF/docs/new_product_setting_environment.rst

 The policy expiration period is 1 year.

-Thу following actors will take part in the process: an application manager, an underwriter, a claims manager and a bookkeeper.
+The following actors will take part in the process: an application manager, an underwriter, a claims manager and a bookkeeper.

 Here are the steps of the product life cycle: